 Issuance of stock without stockholder approval.
-Our charter authorizes our board of directors, without stockholder approval, to authorize the issuance of up to 450,000,000 shares of common stock and up to 50,000,000 shares of preferred stock.
+Our charter authorizes our board of directors, without stockholder approval, to authorize the issuance of up to 450,000,000 shares of preferred stock.
 As of December 31, 2024, under our charter, 11,500,000 of the authorized shares of preferred stock are classified as our Series A Preferred Stock.
 Our charter also authorizes our board of directors, without stockholder approval, to classify or reclassify any unissued shares of common stock and preferred stock into other classes or series of stock and to amend our charter to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that are authorized by the charter to be issued.
 Preferred stock may be issued in one or more classes or series, the terms of which may be determined by our board of directors without further action by stockholders.
-Prior to the issuance of any such class or series, our board of directors will set the terms of any such class or series, including the preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends or other distributions, gualifications and terms and conditions of redemption.
+Prior to the issuance of any such class or series, our board of directors will set the terms of any such class or series, including the preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends or other distributions, qualifications and terms and conditions of redemption.
 The issuance of any preferred stock could materially adversely affect the rights of holders of common stock and, therefore, could reduce the value of the common stock.
 In addition, specific rights granted to future holders of our preferred stock could be used to restrict our ability to merge with, or sell assets to, a third-party.
-The power of our board of directors to cause us to issue preferred stock could, in certain circumstances, make it more difficult, delay, discourage, prevent or make it costlier to acquire or effect a change in control under circumstances that otherwise could provide the holders of shares of our common stock with the opportunity to realize a premium over the then-current market price.
+The power of our board of directors to cause us to issue preferred stock could provide the holders of shares of our common stock with the opportunity to realize a premium over the then-current market price.